uhuruos/CloverOS/README.md

     }
 ```

 Start playing something, then run `obs`, then add Audio Capture Device (ALSA) to your Sources.
+You can alternatively use ffmpeg to record using `-f alsa -i hw:Loopback,1,0` or `-f alsa -i looprec`.

 ![OBS with ALSA](https://i.imgur.com/tc1pMRX.png)